-10.1 The Vice and Externation by the Chancellor Externation by the Chancellor Vice Chancellor Vice Chancellor Externation Vice Chancellor Externation Vice Chancellor Vice Chancell chancellor for Development nal Relations shall be by the Board after nomina- he Chancellor.
-The Vice r for Development and Relations shall hold office ixed term, subject to the of the Chancellor.
-The r's actions regarding the cellor for Development and Relations are subject to d approval by the Board.
-10.2 Duties and Vice Change External I The primar Vice Change Responsibilities of the cellor for Development and Relations. ry responsibilities of the cellor for Development and Relations include: The provision of staff assistance to the Chancellor and the Executive Vice Chancellors in the execution of their responsibilities.
-10.22 The development, organization, and administration of activities to obtain private sector funding for programs of the System.
+The Vice Chancellor for Development and External Relations shall be appointed by the Board after nomination by the Chancellor.
+The Vice Chancellor for Development and External Relations shall hold office without fixed term, subject to the pleasure of the Chancellor.
+The Chancellor's actions regarding the Vice Chancellor for Development and External Relations are subject to review and approval by the Board. - Duties and Responsibilities.
+10.2 The primary responsibilities of the Vice Chancellor for Development and External Relations include: 10.21 The provision of staff assistance to the Chancellor and the Executive Vice Chancellors in the execution of their responsibilities.
+The development, organiza-10.22 tion, and administration of activities to obtain private sector funding for programs of the System.

 10.23 The organization and administration of programs for providing information to the public relating to the System and coordinating those programs with the public information programs of the component institutions.
-10.24 Directing the administra- tion of the System Office of Special Services.
+10.24 Directing the administration of the System Office of Special Services.
 10.25 To assist in the development, organization, and administration of programs and activities related to alumni of System component institutions in coordination with appropriate personnel of the component institutions.
-10.26 Coordinating the policies and activities of the System and the component institutions related to internal and external foundations that provide support for the System and 10.27 the component institutions.
-The performance of such other duties and responsi- bilities as may be assigned by the Chancellor.
+10.26 Coordinating the policies and activities of the System and the component institutions related to internal and external foundations that provide support for the System and the component institutions.
+10.27 The performance of such other duties and responsibilities as may be assigned by the Chancellor.

-The creation of the Office of the Vice Chancellor for Development and External Relations will enhance the ability of the System and the component institutions to develop, administer, and coordinate programs and activities related to the areas of responsibility delegated to the Vice Chancellor for Development and External Relations.
+The creation of the Office of the Vice Chancellor for Development and External Relations will enhance the ability of The University of Texas System Administration and the component institutions to develop, administer, and coordinate their private fund development efforts and relationships with external constituencies.

-- 2. U. T. System: Proposed Membership or Status of Organization for All Component Development Boards and Advisory Councils - Effective September 1, 1992.-(1) U. T. Arlington: Development Board, School of Architecture, College of Business Administration, College of Engineering, School of Social Work and School of Nursing - Advisory Councils; (2) U. T. Austin: (2) U. T. Austin: Development Board, School of Architecture Foundation, College of Business Administration Foundation, College of Communication Foundation, College of Education Foundation, College of Engineering Foundation, College of Fine Arts Foundation, Geology Foundation, Graduate School Foundation, Graduate School of Library and Information Science Foundation, Harry Ransom Humanities Research Center, College of Liberal Arts Foundation, Longhorn Associates for Excellence in Women's Athletics, Longhorn Foundation, Marine Science, McDonald Observatory and Department of Astronomy Board of Visitors, College of Natural Sciences Foundation, School of Nursing Foundation, Pharmaceutical Foundation, School of Social Work Foundation, Texas Union and Winedale Historical Center Advisory Councils;

-- (3) U. T. Brownsville: Development Board; (4) U. T. Dallas: Development Board, School of Arts and Humanities, Callier Center for Communication Disorders, Erik Jonsson School of Engineering and Computer Science, School of General Studies, Cecil and Ida Green Center for the Study of Science and Society, School of Management and School of Social Sciences Advisory Councils; - U. T. El Paso: Development Board, College of Engineering Industrial and Miner Foundation Advisory Councils; - (6) U. T. Pan American: Development Board, School of Business Administration/Center for Entrepreneurship and Economic Development and School of Business Administration Advisory Councils; - (7) U. T. Permian Basin: Development Board and Center for Energy and Economic Diversification Advisory Council; - U. T. San Antonio: Development Board, College of Business, College of Fine Arts and Humanities, College of Sciences and Engineering and College of Social and Behavioral Sciences Advisory Councils;
+- U. T. System: Approval of Membership or Status of Organization for All Component Development Boards and 2.
+Advisory Councils Effective September 1, 1992. -- - U. T. Arlington: Development Board, School of Architecture, College of Business Administration, College of Engineering, School of Social Work, and School of - Nursing Advisory Councils; (2) U. T. Austin: Development Board, School of Architecture Foundation, College of Business Administration Foundation, College of Communication Foundation, College of Education Foundation, College of Engineering Foundation, College of Fine Arts Foundation, Geology Foundation, Graduate School Foundation, Graduate School of Library and Information Science Foundation, Harry Ransom Humanities Research Center, College of Liberal Arts Foundation, Longhorn Associates for Excellence in Women's Athletics, Longhorn Foundation, Marine Science, McDonald Observatory and Department of Astronomy Board of Visitors, College of Natural Sciences Foundation, School of Nursing Foundation, Pharmaceutical Foundation, School of Social Work Foundation, Texas Union, and Winedale Historical Center Advisory Councils; - (3) U. T. Brownsville: Development Board; - U. T. Dallas: Development Board, School of Arts and Humanities, Callier Center for Communication Disorders, Erik Jonsson School of Engineering and Computer Science, School of General Studies, Cecil and Ida Green Center for the Study of Science and Society, School of Management, and School of Social Sciences - Advisory Councils; (5) U. T. El Paso: Development Board, College of Engineering Industrial, and Miner Foundation Advisory Councils; - (6) U. T. Pan American: Development Board, School of Business Administration/Center for Entrepreneurship and Economic Development, and School of Business Administration Advisory Councils; - U. T. Permian Basin: Development Board and Center for Energy and Economic Diversification Advisory Council; - (8) U. T. San Antonio: Development Board, College of Business, College of Fine Arts and Humanities, College of Sciences and Engineering, and College of Social and Behavioral Sciences Advisory Councils;